 How to build CRM automations on monday.com

-Let’s take a look at how your team members can build automations in monday.com:
+Let’s take a look at how your team members can build automations on monday sales CRM:

 - Choose a trigger.
 A trigger is an event that sets off the automation.
 It’s what needs to happen to start the process.